jjasghar/pxe_dust-cookbook/README.md

 bootstrap_template
 ------------------

 This recipe creates a bootstrap template that uses a local `install.sh` that uses the cached full stack installers from the `installers` recipe.
-It may then be downloaded from `http://NODE/pxedust.erb` and put in your `.chef/bootstrap/` directory for use with `knife`.
+It may then be downloaded from `http://NODE/NODE.erb` and put in your `.chef/bootstrap/` directory for use with `knife`.
+You may also use the `http://NODE/NODE-install.sh` if you want a local `install.sh`, perhaps for use with [https://github.com/schisamo/vagrant-omnibus](vagrant-omnibus)'s `OMNIBUS_INSTALL_URL` setting.

 Usage
 =====